nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### UC12: Relocate storage location

-Change the current storage to other directory specifed by the user.
+Change the current storage to other directory specified by the user.

 ##### Main Success Scenario